 The Course Container: A unique feature of this training is the limited size of the training group, combined with an experienced teaching team.
 Creating a depth of safety, containment, and personalized interaction, this course container is designed to optimize your learning and personal journey.

-Prerequisite: PPE Introductory Course with Scott Zamurut (offered April 4-6, 2017 or June 9-11, 2017).
+Prerequisite: PPE Introductory Course with Scott Zamurut (2018 dates to be announced).
 The commitment to the Foundation Course is significant, and this training/personal healing process has a different tone and tenor than the Biodynamics courses with which people are familiar.
 The Intro class offers students an opportunity to experience the PPE environment prior to making a commitment to the full training.

 Pre and Perinatal Education: Foundation Training Modules

 Stage One: Meeting Obstacles.
 The first stage includes pre-labor considerations, along with the process of descending into the pelvic inlet.
 This stage ends when contact with mom’s pelvic bones prevents continued forward motion.
 The key theme of this stage involves the meeting of obstacles, somatically and psychologically.
 October 12 – 15, 2017

 Stage Two: Finding Inner Direction.
 This stage begins when we recognize the need to shift the dynamic of our own birth by turning our head to find an easier pathway through the birth canal.
 By initiating a change in direction we go from being a passive to an active agent in our birth, a significant event that plays out daily in our life after we are born.
 The manner in which we find direction and negotiate our own path is the focus of this module.
 January 25 – 28, 2018